-If you wait to harvest the whole season a one time, you may end up with 4 or 5 boxes stacked up.
+If you wait to harvest the honey crop all at once, you may end up with 4 or 5 boxes stacked up.
 Those pictures you see of 8 honey boxes stacked up 6 feet tall are adorable.
 But, when they are heavy and full, getting them down is hazardous.

 Ideally, the top of the stand allows the hive entrance to be about 16-18″ off the ground.
 This measurement is not too high and not too low for most beekeepers.

 Honestly, yes you do need a hive stand for your beehives.
 I say this because the advantages greatly outweigh the disadvantages.
 What type of stand should you use…that is up to you.